mohithbuilds/portfolio/README.md

 Hi!
 This is a [TurboRepo](https://turbo.build/) containing my portfolio website.
 It contains the 'portfolio' app, which is a SvelteKit project.
 The website uses markdown files for content management instead of a traditional CMS.

+## Credits

+The foundational UI for this portfolio was adapted from https://www.kyrre.dev/.
+The original design has been significantly modified to incorporate a custom backend, a new menu bar, and several new pages including Projects, Experience, and Contact.
+The content is also now managed locally via markdown files.

 ## Getting started

 This projects is using [pnpm](https://pnpm.io/) as the package manager and [turbo](https://turbo.build/cli) as the build system.
 If you don't have pnpm installed, you can install it by running: